 - Income-driven repayment plan forgiveness: If you are on an income-driven repayment plan, such as REPAYE, after making your payments for the entire repayment period — usually 20 or 25 years — any remaining balance is forgiven.
 While that can be a huge benefit, it does come with one major caveat: unlike forgiven loans under PSLF, the amount that is eliminated is taxable as income.
 That can add a big chunk to your bill when your taxes are due.

 The easiest way to grasp the different outcomes is to compare the total repayment costs of each repayment plan.
-The chart below illustrates how much a borrower with $140,616 in direct federal student loans would pay back in nine government repayment programs (that’s the amount of combined undergraduate and law school debt that the New America Foundation estimates law school grads take on).
+The table below illustrates how much a borrower with $140,616 in direct federal student loans would pay back in nine different government repayment programs.

 |Repayment plan||Monthly payment (first, last)||Repayment period||Projected loan forgiveness||Total amount repaid|